Resty-l/uganda-air-quality-prediction/README.md

 # Air Quality Estimation in Uganda
-### A Computational Framework Integrating Satellite-Derived Aerosol Indices and Ground-Level PM2.5 Measurements
+### A CNN-LSTM Framework Integrating Satellite-Derived Aerosol Indices and Ground-Level PM2.5 Measurements

 ## Abstract
 This capstone project investigates the efficacy of using remote sensing data as a proxy for ground-level atmospheric monitoring in resource-constrained environments.
 By fusing Sentinel-5P satellite observations with localized sensor data from the AirQo network, this study develops a hybrid CNN-LSTM architecture to estimate PM2.5 concentrations across the Ugandan landscape, specifically addressing the infrastructure gap in traditional monitoring networks.